-A local non-profit company will soon begin sorting and selling Minneapolis' recyclable materials, after the city opted not to sign a new contract with the nation's largest waste company.
+A local nonprofit will soon begin sorting and selling Minneapolis’ recyclable materials, after the city opted not to sign a new contract with the nation’s largest waste company.

-The City Council voted Friday to sign a five-year contract with Minneapolis-based Eureka Recycling to process the plastics, metals, paper and bottles produced by the city's residents.
-The recycling contract is one of the city's most significant, though sale of the materials has traditionally more than offset the costs of processing.
+The City Council voted Friday to sign a five-year contract with Minneapolis-based Eureka Recycling to process the plastics, metals, paper and bottles tossed out by the city’s residents.
+The recycling contract is worth more than $1 million a year, though sale of the materials has traditionally more than offset the city’s costs.

-The city currently works with Texas-based Waste Management, which has a plant in Northeast.
-Waste Management vied against Eureka for the new contract, spurring environmental groups to highlight Eureka's treatment of workers and committment to reducing waste.
+The city currently works with Texas-based Waste Management, which has a plant in northeast Minneapolis.
+Waste Management vied with Eureka for the new contract, spurring environmental groups to highlight Eureka’s treatment of workers and commitment to reducing waste.

-"There’s obviously some incredibly high expectations in the community and there’s a sense that Eureka can do amazing things," Council Member Cam Gordon said at Friday's City Council meeting.
-"And can do more than just market and process our recycling, but maybe be a great partner in helping us accomplish our zero waste goals.”
+“There’s obviously some incredibly high expectations in the community, and there’s a sense that Eureka can do amazing things,” Council Member Cam Gordon said at Friday’s council meeting.
+“And can do more than just market and process our recycling, but maybe be a great partner in helping us accomplish our zero-waste goals.”

-Waste Management is the country's largest garbage firm, with facilities spanning from coast to coast.
-Its opponents in Minneapolis highlighted that the company operates more landfills than recycling facilities -- including several around the state.
+Waste Management is the nation’s largest waste-processing firm, with facilities across the country.
+Its opponents in Minneapolis highlighted that the company operates more landfills than recycling facilities, including several around Minnesota.